 Curious about the religious order that founded St. Mary's University?
 We can help!

-The Marianist Collection is fully cataloged and items may be found through the Library's online catalog.
+The Marianist Collection is fully cataloged and items may be found through the Library Catalog.
 The items in the Marianist Collection are cataloged using a unique call number system designed specifically for Marianist materials.
 Resources include Marianist periodicals; books by and about Marianists; biographies of members of the Society of Mary, including our founder, William Joseph Chaminade; histories of the Daughters of Mary Immaculate and the Society of Mary; and information about Marianist activities and organizations throughout the world.

-Search the Library Catalog to find Marianist Collection materials:
+Search the Library Catalog below to find Marianist Collection materials:

 Don't forget to ask a librarian for help if you have questions.

-The Marianist Collection is located in the room adjacent to the Art Exhibit area and the US Government Documents collection on the 2nd Floor.
-Ask the Circulation Counter staff to unlock the door, if it is locked.
+The Marianist Collection is located near the 2nd Floor entrance on the shelving range in front of the print periodicals collection and adjacent to the Art Exhibit area.
 Most of these items can be borrowed from the Library on the same terms as other books.
 We add to the collection as new Marianist works become available.

 This collection contains eleven main groups: